-When is it the right time to seek professional help for substance abuse?
+When is the right time to seek professional help for substance abuse?
 The answer is now.
 The National Institute on Alcoholism Abuse and Alcoholism (2016) stated that approximately 22.7 million people need substance abuse treatment in the United States.
-Among those people less than 1% actually get the help they need.
-Each day about 110 people die from untreated alcoholism and drug abuse according to the Substance Abuse and Mental Health Services Administration (2016).
+Among those people, less than 1% actually get the help they need.
+Each day about 110 people die from untreated alcoholism and drug abuse, according to the Substance Abuse and Mental Health Services Administration (2016).

-Here are ten questions you may yourself or a loved one who may be struggling from substance abuse:
+Here are ten questions you may ask yourself or a loved one who may be struggling with substance abuse: